dscamiss/manic/README.md

 An PyTorch implementation of the Mechanic learning rate scale tuner [1], emphasizing modularity and test coverage.

-The reference implementation can be found in [this repository](https://github.com/optimizedlearning/mechanic).
+The implementation by the authors of [1] can be found in [this repository](https://github.com/optimizedlearning/mechanic).

 ## Brief background